DeepTSAD/BDM/README.md

-This repository contains source code for manuscript 'Time series anomaly detection with reconstruction-based state-space models'
+This repository contains source code for the manuscript ‘Time series anomaly detection with reconstruction-based state-space models’.

 versions of python libraries:
 filterpy==1.4.5